 Snowdrops at Kingston Lacy

-There will be over 30 different species of snowdrop on display this year for the avid galanthophiles to spot.
-Anyone can enjoy the spectacle and even spend the rest of the day exploring Kingston Lacy’s wider estate.
+There will be more than 40 different species of snowdrop on display this year for the avid galanthophile to spot.
+The gardens are open daily from 9.30am-4pm.